TEAR-ERC/tandem/docs/getting-started/installation.rst

     config:
       install_tree: path_2_packages

-We can then generate a module file with:
+We can then generate a tandem module file with:

 .. code-block:: bash